Warmland Arts Academy logo

 These subjects are woven throughout the day, creating a dynamic rhythm where academic learning and the arts support one another.

-At Warmland, core subjects are taught through an arts-integrated lens by our experienced in-house faculty, including M.Ed. and Waldorf-trained educator Leah Burley.
-Students engage in rich, interdisciplinary studies with options like Anatomy of Dance (Science), Dance History (Social Studies), and Lyrical Dance Studies (Language Arts).
+At Warmland, students engage in rich, interdisciplinary enrichment experiences with options like Anatomy of Dance (Science), Dance History (Social Studies), and Lyrical Dance Studies (Language Arts).
+These experiences can support and supplement learning across curricular areas, especially in movement, arts, and other hands-on activities.

-- Provides a supportive, community-centred environment where students thrive both academically and artistically
+• A supportive, community-centred environment where students thrive artistically and personally

-All students are welcome to pair with a different DL provider, Homelearning Program, School, Learning Provider, or may opt to pair with no organization at all.
-Warmland Arts Academy does not require students to work solely with SelfDesign in order to deliver our programming.
+All students are welcome to enrol with any public or independent online learning school, or register as homeschoolers.
+Warmland Arts Academy does not require students to be enrolled with any specific school in order to participate in our programming.
 Please refer to our tuition schedule to understand how funds are allocated to our organization.

 Our Learning Approach

-Warmland Arts Academy is not an online, standardized, or worksheet-based distributed learning model.
-Students engage in meaningful lessons designed specifically for them and guided by experienced educators.
+Warmland Arts Academy is not an online or worksheet-based program.
+Students engage in meaningful enrichment experiences designed specifically for them and guided by experienced educators.

 Our program prioritizes: